-The commit phase verifies whether a transaction can commit or not.
-An S-LTX transaction can try order forwarding (Section \ref{sec:Order Forwarding}).
-Therefore, if a low-priority transaction's commit precedes a high-priority transaction's commit, the high-priority commit never conduct cascading aborts over the successful commit of the low-priority commit.
-It has no choice but to abort because it cannot determine its own position.
-To prevent such a situation, an S-LTX transaction basically allows only high-priority commits to be validated first.
-If an S-LTX transaction cannot immediately calculate the success or failure of a commit processing when it receives a request for a commit command, it keeps trying to validate the commit internally and returns the result to the user later.

-For the validation of read operations, if there is a new version or WP written by a transaction in the previous transaction order for the version read by the user, the order forwarding is performed, and the lower limit of order forwarding is determined.
-If the lower limit of order forwarding of a transaction that wrote the target exceeds its own lower limit of order forwarding, abort is performed.
-If the read verification has been passed, it verifies the write.
-After the read and write verification, it does commit.

-Here we explain the verification of write operations.
-Consider the case where order forwarding is performed as a result of the verification of reads.
-In this case, if the transaction ordered in the serialization order after the lower limit of order forwarding is reading its own tuple to be written, it aborts; otherwise, it commits.
-The lower limit of order forwarding takes the minimum value of the union of the lower limit of order forwarding of the transaction that performs over writer or WP of its own read and monotonically decreases.
+The commit phase verifies whether a transaction can be committed.
+It first conducts the order forwarding phase (lines \ref{ln:of-s}--\ref{ln:of-e}).
+An S-LTX transaction first invokes order forwarding (as described in $\S$\ref{sec:Order Forwarding}) if required.

+S-LTX transactions are verified in priority order to prevent a scenario where a low-priority transaction commits before a high-priority one, subsequently causing the latter to abort.

 The wait processing is conducted as follows.